akai-z/project-pet/README.md

 # Project Pet

 Project Pet is a small [SNES](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System) [RPG](https://en.wikipedia.org/wiki/Role-playing_video_game) style demo.
-It was created back in 2015 as a part of a short hackathon.
+It was created back in 2015 as a part of a hackathon.

 Due to the hackathon's short/limited time,
 we decided that by the end of it, the demo should meet the following points: